Myau5x/anti-recommender/README.md

 On this moment web site works locally

-User can give link to his profile on url, I scrape it, cluster user according his bad reviews Than user can input location, I call Yelp API, take first 100 restaurants for this location and predict f it bad for user or not.
+User can give link to his profile on url, I scrape it, cluster user according his bad reviews Than user can input location, I call Yelp API, take first 100 restaurants for this location and predict if it bad for user or not.

+For easy using with Flask instead of trained pyspark model I created sklearn model working same way.
+Look on code here `rewrite_model_as_sklearn.ipynb`
+Web app works using Flask and Brython source code for this: `antirec.py` and `templates\index_2.html` Also `static\` need to Brython.